 The Roman ruins we see today pale in comparison to their original versions.
 Romans were known for their engineering and architectural prowess.
 Their approach to building roads, aqueducts, large scale buildings and temples has profoundly influenced building practices.
 For centuries, people have been using Roman techniques and styles as inspiration all over the world.

 Romans were masters in modifying existing styles (think Greek, Etruscan, Egyptian) and adapting them to their needs.
 They introduced concrete and arches to create some of the most impressive structures in the world.
-Think the Colosseum, largest amphitheater in the world.
+Think the Colosseum, the largest amphitheatre in the world.
 Or the Pantheon with the largest unsupported dome in the world.
 These extraordinary feats of engineering are almost 2,000 years old.
 That in itself is impressive.

 The history nerd in me absolutely loves the Roman ruins.
 While you can see Roman ruins all over Italy, Rome has the highest concentration of them.
 Considering that so many still stand today proves just how brilliant the Roman builders were.
 It also speaks to the longevity of their creations.
 When you visit Rome, take a moment to simply enjoy these glimpses into the ancient past.
 The Eternal City still stands.
 Maybe the Romans were on to something after all.